-Chocolate Custard made with ricotta cheese is made even more heavenly topped with raspberry sauce.
-A beautiful dessert.
+Ricotta Chocolate Dessert is made even more heavenly topped with raspberry sauce.
 Velvety and rich, this is an easy way to impress guests.

 New Year’s Resolutions!
 Do you make them?
 Usually they consist of claims to eat healthier, (and this time really mean it), read more books, (and not get bored with that), be nicer to people you don’t like (do I really have to?)

 This year my resolution is loftier, I’ve made a vow to be a sweeter person and to to sprinkle more dessert posts into The Ranch routine.

 There!
 I said it and now I’ll be held accountable.
 I’m starting my quest with this ricotta chocolate dessert recipe made with ricotta cheese and topped with Ina Garten’s Rasperry Sauce.
 I’m liking this New Year’s Resolution stuff! 🙂